MarkusLange/install_kodi_on_raspbian/README.md

-# install kodi on raspbian trixie
-install kodi on raspbian bookworm/trixie
+# install kodi on raspbian bookworm/trixie

 this little script installs kodi on raspbian trixie (lite) I put some expense in it so there are some points it does
 * install kodi on the active user